 There is a possible marriage of William Lewis & Mary Ann Evans in 1896 in Swansea ( Volume 11a, Page 1409).

 By the 1911 census they had made the move north to Hawarden for work at John Summers, Hawarden Bridge Steelworks, living at Deeside Crescent, Queensferry, in the district of Hawarden, Flintshire.
 William was head of the household age 42, a Sheet Roller.
 Wife Mary Ann was 42, they had been married 14 years, 3 children had been born to them , all were still living.
-Son Griffith Thomas was now 13 and a scholar, Annie Caroline was 11, also a scholar and daughter Catherine Mildred was 6, all children had been born in Swansea, Glamorganshire.
+Son Griffith Thomas was then 13 and a scholar.
+Annie Caroline was 11, also a scholar and daughter Catherine Mildred was 6,.
+All the children had been born in Swansea, Glamorganshire.

 There is an index card for Lewis Thomas Griffiths in the Flintshire Roll of Honour at The County Record Office in Hawarden (Flintshire WW1 Index Card F16 Queensferry) It confirms the regimental details above and adds the address 50, Station Road, Queensferry.
 Griffith was one of the first to enlist as his Flintshire WW1 Index card states his period of service as being 3 years, so he enlisted in 1914 and died of wounds in 1917.
 He was 20 years old and the only son.
 The card was signed by M.A.
 Lewis on the 25th September 1919.

 Griffith Thomas Lewis is commemorated on a family gravestone in St. Deniol’s Churchyard, Hawarden.

 In Lovely Memory of Mary Ann, the Beloved Wife of William Lewis of Queensferry who died March 15th 1920 aged 52 years.

 Also Samuel James Bunnell dear Husband of Annie who died March 15th 1971 aged 72 years.